Nazareth's History At a Glance

 A Technology and Communications Upgrade which began in the late 1990s, was completed in the early 2000s.
 Every classroom and office became Internet accessible and each classroom was outfitted with a Smartboard and computer network.
 The Office for Institutional Advancement was established for fundraising, public relations, alumnae relations and Admissions.

 In the present decade, since the last MSA Evaluation, Nazareth Academy has acquired an additional 59,324 square footage of space within the Provincial building.
 This has enabled the school to begin converting areas for academic and student activity usage, such as Music and Guidance Centers, new Student Dining room including a renovated kitchen.
-In 2015, the student food services were contracted out to Brock, Inc.
+In 2015, student food services were contracted out to Brock, Inc. In 2020, Aramark took over the student food services.

 There has been an increase in the Honors programs and AP courses offered as part of the curriculum made possible by the building expansion.
 In 2014, Nazareth Academy began accepting International students.